-As a conclusion, the highest mean age, female ratio, BMI, FPG, WCH, HT, and DM parallel to the highest HDL and LDL, and the highest CHD in contrast to the lowest HDL and LDL values may show initially positive but eventually negative acute phase proteins features of HDL and LDL.
-BMI, FPG, DM, and CHD were the lowest between HDL values of 40 and 46 mg/dL, and the prevalence DM was only 3.1% between these values against 22.2% of the others.
-The moderate HDL values may also be a result instead of a cause of the lower prevalence of DM.
+As a conclusion, the highest mean age, female ratio, BMI, FPG, WCH, HT, and DM parallel to the highest HDL and LDL, and the highest CHD in contrast to the lowest HDL and LDL values may show initially positive but eventually negative APP functions of HDL and LDL.
+Due to the lowest mean age, female ratio, BMI, FPG, WCH, DM, and CHD, the most desired values of HDL may be between 40 and 46 mg/dL.
+Additionally, the most desired values of LDL were in between 80 and 100 mg/dL, and the triglycerides were lower than 60 mg/dL in our previous studies.